lineality/project_areas_for_project_and_product_management/README.md

 How do you do needs and goals evaluations?

-features and types of systems?
+Features and types of systems?